44jovi/fizzbuzz/README.md

 This repo is for praticing TDD and Pair-Programming using the coding challenge "FizzBuzz".

-RSpec is the testing framework used.
+Language: Ruby
+Testing framework: RSpec